top of page

 Technology might seem cold or impersonal, but it can actually be a warm companion in your healing journey.
 There are apps and online platforms designed specifically for widows, offering community, resources, and emotional support 24/7.

-For instance, grief support apps like Grief: Support for Young Widows or The Dougy Center’s app provide guided exercises, mood tracking, and connection to others who understand your experience.
+For instance, grief support apps provide guided exercises, mood tracking, and connection to others who understand your experience.
 These tools can be especially helpful when you need a moment of comfort but can’t reach out to someone in person.

-Video calls with therapists or coaches have also become more accessible, breaking down barriers of distance and scheduling.
+Video calls with coaches have also become more accessible, breaking down barriers of distance and scheduling.
 This means you can get professional support from the comfort of your home, whenever you need it.
+At My Widow's Toolbox we cater for during the day and nighttime, so you can put the kids to bed and then be supported.

 Moving Beyond Survival Mode: Building Your New Normal